jer-nc/blender-aws-batch-instant-ngp-dataset/README.md

 ![dataset](./assets/s3_1.png)
 ![dataset](./assets/s3_2.png)

+## Motivation
+We created this addon & AWS Batch system to understand how the Instant-NGP and NeRF concepts work in general.

+While not experts in the field, we are currently conducting cloud rendering tests with AWS Batch and Blender.
+We thought we could generate a simplified addon to quickly create datasets with AWS Batch, allowing us to render each frame in parallel and create the `transforms_train.json` file in minutes.

+So far, we have successfully generated these datasets with AWS Batch and we are building a solution to work dynamically and process .blend scenes from S3, automating the process (as the .blend file is currently statically in the Docker image).

 ## Prerequisites

 Before running the synthetic dataset generation process, make sure to install the necessary dependencies and set up the required environment.